shishupal082/ftp-application/FTP/meta-data/config-files/nd-to-1d-config/readme.txt

 ApiName for nd1dData conversion: "convert_nd_to_1d"

+dataStartIndex(optional,default:dimension-1): minimum value 1
-dataStartIndex: minimum value 1
+dataDimension(required): minimum value 1
-dataDimension: minimum value 1 skipRowCriteria.criteria default it is an OR operation (Other value is AND)
+skipRowCriteria.criteria default it is an OR operation (Other value is AND)

 End to end cycle: